Anniversary of the Memorandum of the Slovak Nation – June 6, 2026

 Anniversary of the Memorandum of the Slovak Nation FAQs

-Is the anniversary of the Memorandum the only remembrance day in Slovakia?
+Is the Anniversary of the Memorandum of the Slovak Nation a public holiday in Slovakia?

 How to Observe Anniversary of the Memorandum of the Slovak Nation